conradludgate/crypto-101/src/cipher/stream/salsa.md

 | XChaCha | 256 bit | 192 bit |

 Salsa20 is well known for being the cipher behind NaCl's secretbox.
+ChaCha20 is well known for being a stream cipher in TLS 1.2/1.3